 5.1.1.
 General

 The shelf life of calibration and span gases shall be respected.
-Pure as well as mixed calibration and span gases shall fulfil the specifications of Sub-Annex 5 of the UN Regulation No. [154] on WLTP.
+Pure as well as mixed calibration and span gases shall fulfil the specifications of Annex B5 of UN Regulation No. 154 on WLTP.

 5.1.2.
 NO2 calibration gas